Work order management system

 5. Determine the priority.

-Successfully prioritizing your work orders is a key tenet of system efficiency.
-This is why it’s imperative to employ a standardized set of rules for prioritization that leads to consistency throughout the process.
+Successfully prioritising your work orders is a key tenet of system efficiency.
+This is why it’s imperative to employ a standardized set of rules for prioritisation that lead to consistency throughout the process.
 Of course, people often want their request to be a higher priority than it actually should be, which is why it’s crucial to develop a rubric and stick to it.
-Any work request to remove a risk for injury or significant asset damage can be evaluated immediately, and the routine requests that occur every day can be addressed at the appropriate time.
+Any work request that is necessary to remove a risk for injury or significant asset damage can be evaluated immediately, and the routine requests that occur every day can be addressed at the appropriate time.

 6. Use scheduling management tools.